KTEQ-FM: History

-WCAT (1922-1952)

-The first campus radio station at SDSM&T was WCAT, which broadcast from September 1922 to 1952.
-The AM station was founded by students from the Electrical Engineering department.
-The station was licensed to broadcast at a wavelength of 485 meters at a power of 750 watts.
-Later, the station operated on 1200 kilohertz at a power of 100 watts.
-The station's call-letters, WCAT, were an abbreviation for "Wildcat Radio."
-Originally, the studios were located in the basement of the Administration building.
-In 1928, the studios were moved to the third floor of the Prep Building (later used as the school's gymnasium and currently the Music Center).
-During the time that WCAT was on the air, the AM station's programming ranged from news to sports and music.
-In 1952, WCAT was forced to leave the airwaves as a result of pressure from a commercial radio station.

-KTEQ (1971-Present)
+KTEQ-FM was the second radio station located at SDSM&T. An earlier AM station, WCAT, had been operated from its founding as South Dakota's first station in 1922.
+WCAT was deleted in 1952, after it was unable to afford equipment upgrades mandated by the Federal Communications Commission.

 Efforts to launch a new SDSM&T campus radio station started in 1969.
 With the assistance of announcer Greg Carey, student body president Jim McGibbney formed the Tech Educational Radio Council (TERC), the governing body of KTEQ.
 The first studio of KTEQ was located at Surbeck Center; and, tower space for the transmitter was originally donated by KBHE-FM.
 Initially, KTEQ-FM broadcast at 88.1 MHz with a power of 10 watts.
 The first broadcast by KTEQ-FM occurred on August 7, 1971, opening with "Also sprach Zarathustra."
 The first voice to be heard on KTEQ was that of Gary Brown.

 US senator and then-US presidential candidate George McGovern gave KTEQ an on-air interview during the 1972 election.

 The studios of KTEQ were eventually relocated at the Old Gym building on the SDSM&T campus.

 In the early 1980s while still broadcasting at 88.1 MHz, the FCC granted KTEQ permission to increase its radiated power.
 After the power increase, cable TV subscribers near the broadcast tower complained to their cable provider of KTEQ signal bleeding into their TV programs.
 Rather than upgrading the shielding of their cable, the cable TV provider chose to grant KTEQ money to change their broadcast frequency so as to not interfere with TV audio signal.
 In the summer of 1982, KTEQ moved from 88.1 to 91.3 which is farther away from the TV frequency spectrum.